 A mountain bike is one of the best ways to get outside and explore the outdoors.
 However, they can be a little expensive if you don’t know what to look for.

-Fortunately, the 5 Best Mountain Bikes under $300 can offer the opportunity to get started outdoors without breaking the bank.
+Fortunately, the mountain bikes under $300 can offer the opportunity to get started outdoors without breaking the bank.
 It is an affordable way to break away a little bit.
 Since I love traveling on a mountain bike, I have had plenty of opportunities to test and see various bikes.
 Ranging from top brands like Schwinn to some of the more affordable options on the market today.

 In this article, we explore some of the best mountain bikes you can find at a budget price while giving you insight into the key features.